 PingAccess records runtime, administrative server activities, and audit activity in the respective log files contained in the <PA_HOME>/log folder.
-You can find more information on logging in PingAccess in the Log configuration section.
+For more information on logging in PingAccess, see the Log configuration section.

-- 1. In PingAccess, go to Settings > System > Log Settings. - 2.
-In the Verbose column, select the checkboxes that correspond with the categories you want to change.
+- 1. In PingAccess, go to Settings → System → Log Settings. - 2.
+In the Verbose column, select the check boxes that correspond with the categories you want to change.